saadaslamali/hydra_installation/README.md

 changing variables/code based on external inputs

-+ python script to generate keyboard presses to trigger events and control OBS
+and python script to generate keyboard presses to trigger events and control OBS